Mehtab-alt/fastapi-gil-guardian/README.md

 # fastapi-gil-guardian

-Welcome to the **fastapi-gil-guardian**, a powerful blueprint and engineering document that showcases how to manage both I/O and CPU tasks in Python effectively.
+Thanks for checking out **fastapi-gil-guardian**, a powerful blueprint and engineering document that showcases how to manage both I/O and CPU tasks in Python effectively.
 This project clearly illustrates, through real-world observation, how to step around the Global Interpreter Lock (GIL) and keep a smooth event loop functioning even under intense pressure.

-## The Bottleneck: The Cooperative Contract and the GIL
+## The Bottleneck we resolving is the Cooperative Contract and the GIL

 The Python `asyncio` framework relies on a "Cooperative Contract."
 This means tasks need to promptly and willingly hand back control to the event loop.
 Since the event loop operates on a single thread, its primary responsibility is to manage network I/O and schedule tasks effectively.